 Routine use cases

-A practical note on What to do when low-energy weeks changes your routine plan for a low-energy week where consistency matters more than ambition, written with realistic expectations and a specific next step.
+A practical note on Routine adjustment: low energy weeks for a low-energy week where consistency matters more than ambition, written with realistic expectations and a specific next step.

 Direct answer